goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 8. Return to the authentik Admin interface.

     - Create a SCIM provider with the name `vcenter-scim`.
-    - Paste the Tenant URL into URL field for the provider.
+    - Paste the Tenant URL into **URL** field for the provider.
-    - Paste the token you saved into the Token field.
+    - Paste the token you saved into the **Token** field.
-    - Check verify certificate setting (note: not merged yet)
+    - Toggle **Verify SCIM server's certificates** to be "on".
     - Configure options under `User filtering` to your needs.
     - Save the provider.
-    - Edit the application that you created earlier and select this newly created SCIM provider as backchannel provider.
+    - Edit the application that you created earlier and select this newly created SCIM provider as the backchannel provider.
     - Navigate to the provider and trigger a sync.

 9. Return to VCenter.